MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - MACSMIN 2025 is a satellite of the 35th European Crystallographic Meeting, Poznan, Poland.

-- See the invited speakers.
-Tutorials will be given on latest advances in Geometric Data Science for crystals (Daniel Widdowson), proteins (Olga Anosova), and general molecules (Yury Elkin).
+- Tentative timetable.
+Tutorials on 9.9.2025 will present the latest advances in Geometric Data Science for crystals (Dan Widdowson), proteins (Olga Anosova), and molecules (Yury Elkin).

 - We plan 8-10 September in person with a conference dinner and 11-12 September on zoom.